ogu83/Codility/README.md

 # Codility
 Codility Training and Tests

-I try to solve some Codility Examples, Challenges and Trainings with Javascript. codility.com
+I try to solve some [Codility](https://codility.com) Examples, Challenges and Trainings with Javascript.